jainikvora/elastic-load-balancer-livewires/README.md

 * **Gzip all the request and response**

  -Gzip property is used to compress the request and the response.
 This reduces the bandwidth and reduces the latency.
+This feature is enabled on comparison with a threshold value.

 * **Added processing time to the response header**